Poll Tax of 1379

 The Poll Tax of 1379 was granted to the King by the lords, commoners and clergy of England in order to finance the Hundred Years' War.
 It was graduated according to each taxpayers rank or social position, thereby avoiding dissatisfaction based on inequality and unfairness.
 The schedule of charge for this tax therefore contained a classification of the taxpayers.
 This poll tax was expected to net over £50,000, but the revenue never reached half that sum.

 Background

-The fiscal exigencies of the Hundred Years' War compelled the Bad Parliament of 1377 to grant to the King a tax of four pence or a groat to be taken from the goods of each man and woman in the kingdom over fourteen, with the exception of real beggars.
+The fiscal exigencies of the Hundred Years' War compelled the Bad Parliament of 1377 to grant to the King a tax of four pence or a groat to be taken from the goods of each man and woman in the kingdom over fourteen, with the exception of genuine beggars.
 In addition the clergy granted a tax of 12 pence from every beneficed person, and a groat from every other religious person, with the exception of mendicant friars.
 Special commissions were appointed to collect the tax, and the county sheriffs were ordered to aid with the collection.
 The tax on laymen netted £22,607, 2 s., 6d. paid by 1,376, 442 persons, although the records of County Durham and Cheshire are missing.